 npx -y @smithery/cli@latest run @bitscorp/mcp-adjust --config "{\"apiKey\":\"YOUR_ADJUST_API_KEY\"}"

-If you prefer to run the server locally:
+If you prefer to run it locally:

 npm run build